top of page

 Source: GR No. 24/1997.

-The administration and implementation of land registration can be done electronically.
-The results of operation and implementation of electronic land registration are in the form of data, electronic information, and/or electronic documents.
-Electronic data and information and/or printouts thereof constitute valid legal evidence and constitute an extension of valid evidence in accordance with the applicable procedural law in Indonesia.
-The application of electronic land registration is carried out in stages by considering the readiness of the electronic system built by the MoASP.
-All data and/or documents related to land registration activities are gradually stored and presented in the form of electronic documents by utilizing information and communication technology.
+The administration and implementation of land registration can be conducted electronically.
+The results of operating and implementing electronic land registration are in the form of data, electronic information, and/or electronic documents.
+Electronic data, information, and/or printouts serve as valid legal evidence and extend constitute an extension of valid evidence in accordance with applicable Indonesian procedural law.
+The application of electronic land registration is applied incrementally, taking into account the preparedness of the electronic system built by the MoASP.
+All data and/or documents related to land registration activities are gradually stored and presented as electronic documents using by utilizing information and communication technology.

 Official land deeds can be produced electronically.
-In order to accelerate land registration, the systematic implementation of land registration must be followed by land parcel owners.
-In the event that the owner of the land parcel does not participate in systematic land registration, the owner of the land parcel is obliged to register his land sporadically.
+To expedite land registration, systematic land registration must be embraced by land parcel owners.
+If the owner of the land parcel does not participate in systematic land registration, they are owner of the land parcel is obliged to register their land sporadically.

 • in systematic land registration, for 14 (fourteen) calendar days;